Process data

 Observed resultMove firstCheck before the second change

-Incomplete fusionIncrease heat input by lowering speed or raising power in a small step.Confirm focus height, joint gap, oxide/scale, and clamp contact before changing gas.
+Incomplete fusionIncrease delivered energy in one controlled step only after focus, joint gap, and preparation are confirmed.Confirm focus height, joint gap, oxide/scale, and clamp contact before changing gas.

-Excessive penetration or burn-throughLower power or raise speed; keep focus and gas unchanged for the next sample.Check local thickness, edge fit-up, and fixture heat sinking at the failed location.
+Excessive penetration or burn-throughReduce delivered energy or improve support while keeping focus and gas unchanged for the next sample.Check local thickness, edge fit-up, and fixture heat sinking at the failed location.

 PorosityClean the interface and verify shielding before changing power.Record gas flow, nozzle distance, surface-prep method, and time from cleaning to welding.

-UndercutReduce speed or soften power density with a small focus adjustment.Inspect edge gap, beam alignment, and toe shape under magnification if available.
+UndercutAdjust travel behavior or power density in one step after edge fit-up and beam alignment are confirmed.Inspect edge gap, beam alignment, and toe shape under magnification if available.

 Spatter or expulsionLower peak power or reduce energy concentration; keep clamp force consistent.Check contamination, plating condition, and whether absorption changes after the first pulse.